fedora-infra/fedocal/doc/usage.rst

 - ``calendar managers group``: the name of the
   `FAS <https://admin.fedoraproject.org/accounts/>`_
   group to which people should belong that will manage the calendar (ie: create meetings).
-This is used to restrict the creation of meeting in a calendar to a specific group.
+This is used to restrict the creation of meetings in a calendar to a specific group.

 - ``calendar admin group``: the name of the